-The Food and Drug Branch (FDB) resides within the California Department of Public Health's (CDPH) Center for Environmental Health, Division of Food, Drug, and Radiation Safety.
-FDB is responsible for regulating drug manufacturers, medical device manufacturers, home medical device retailer (HMDR) facilities, HMDR warehouses, and HMDR exemptees through inspections and maintenance of its licensing program under provisions of the Sherman Food, Drug, and Cosmetic Law (Sherman Law) under Health and Safety (H&S) Code Section 109875 et seq.
+The Food and Drug Branch (FDB) resides within the California Department of Public Health's (CDPH) Center for Environmental Health, Division of Food, Drug, and Cannabis Safety.
+FDB is responsible for regulating drug manufacturers, medical device manufacturers, home medical device retailer (HMDR) facilities, HMDR warehouses, and HMDR exemptees through inspections and maintenance of its licensing program under provisions of the Sherman Food, Drug, and Cosmetic Law (Sherman Law) under Health and Safety (H&S) Code Section 109875 et seg.
 In California, the safety, effectiveness, manufacturing, and labeling of drugs and medical devices have been regulated since the enactment of the California Pure Food and Drugs Act of 1906.
-Beginning in 1963, drug manufacturers were required to obtain a license from CDPH and medical device manufacturers were required to obtain a license from CDPH before initiating manufacturing operations.
-Standards for medical devices were not separated from drug standards until 1978 when the federal government promulgated regulations differentiating drugs from medical devices.
-CDPH did not begin licensing and inspecting HMDR facilities and licensing HMDR exemptees until January 2002, replacing licensing programs by the Board of Pharmacy (BOP) and the Bureau of Household Furnishing and Thermal Insulation pursuant to AB 1496 (Olberg, Chapter 837, statutes of 2000)...
+Beginning in 1963, drug manufacturers and medical device manufacturers were required to obtain a license from CDPH before initiating manufacturing operations.
+Standards for medical devices were not separated from drug standards until 1978 when the Federal Government promulgated regulations differentiating drugs from medical devices.
+CDPH began licensing and inspecting HMDR facilities and licensing HMDR exemptees in January 2002, replacing licensing programs by the Board of Pharmacy (BOP) and the Bureau of Household Furnishing and Thermal Insulation pursuant to Assembly Bill (AB) 1496 (Olberg, Chapter 837, Statutes of 2000).